🎉 Deloitte & Google recognized Open Loyalty as a Tech Rocketship!

 How can blockchain add value to loyalty programs?

 One of the main aspects of blockchain is its steadfast security and transparency offered to consumers conducting transactions online.
-This is extremely valuable to loyalty programs, where different types of prizes are often equivalent to tens of millions of dollars in company books.
+This is extremely valuable to blockchain loyalty programs, where different types of prizes are often equivalent to tens of millions of dollars in company books.

-Another valuable factor of blockchain is the increased flexibility and ease regarding reporting and audits.
+Another valuable factor of blockchain technology is the increased flexibility and ease regarding reporting and audits.
 The novel technology enables the automatization of these typically mundane and time-consuming, though crucial, elements of traditional loyalty programs.
 To reduce system management costs is no easy feat, but one that blockchain makes more than possible.

 There are, of course, many use cases of blockchain-based solutions in loyalty, but some of the most important ones are definitely: